mlilback/rc2SwiftClient/Issues.md

 * when editing non-executable files, need to disable buttons, maybe explicit save so refreshes if displayed in output

 ## startup
-* need to work without a network connection if docker images already loaded
 * new workspace not consistent in full screen w/ session window
-* startup dialog not shown when restoring a session. why?

 ## output
 * html output content search
 * implement searchbar interface to use for console
 * viewers should offer quick jump menu to recently viewed items
-* should clearing the console clear the image cache?
-How does it get cleared?

 ## other